iiPythonx/xpp/README.md

 ### Step 3: Execution

-After you are done writing your x2 code, you can execute your x2 project immediately by opening up a terminal and typing:
+After you are done writing your x++ code, you can execute your x++ project immediately by opening up a terminal and typing:

 ```
 python main.py .